Sahalee Way Corridor Improvements

 The City of Sammamish is committed to enhancing the Sahalee Way corridor to better serve all users, including pedestrians, bicyclists, transit riders, and drivers.
 In early 2024, we initiated a comprehensive outreach effort to gather community input on desired improvements for this vital roadway.
 Over 350 residents shared their ideas and concerns by participating at our April 24, 2024 open house and through an online survey.

 Building on this feedback, we developed three alternatives that address both community preferences and technical requirements.
 This collaborative effort ensures that the proposed solutions are not only practical but also reflective of the community's vision for Sahalee Way.
 These alternatives shown below were shared with the public at a public Open House on April 24, 2025 and via an online survey.
+These alternatives and community feedback were also shared with Council at the June 10, 2025 Special Meeting.

 All alternatives end at NE 37th Way at the north end of the project area.
 No widening is needed north of NE 37th Way to SR 202 and significant slope stability challenges would make it cost prohibitive to do so.